 What to Add

-- Repackage your best wedding work: Pick 3 to 5 of your most professional-looking weddings and present them as "portfolio pieces" focusing on the stage, AV setup, and operational aspects rather than emotional moments
+- Redesign 3 to 5 of your most professional-looking weddings as "portfolio pieces" - focus on the stage, AV setup, and operational aspects rather than emotional moments

-- Do 1 to 2 corporate events at reduced rates to build your portfolio.
-Approach this as a marketing investment, not a discount.
+- Do 1 to 2 corporate events at reduced rates to build your portfolio

 Pricing Adjustments

-- Set up proper invoicing (Zoho Invoice, Tally, or similar accounting software)
+- Set up proper invoicing (Zoho Invoice, Tally)

-- Accept 30 to 60 day payment terms (corporate finance departments work on fixed cycles)
+- Accept 30 to 60 day payment terms (corporate finance cycles)

-- Wedding management fee: typically 15 to 25% of total budget
+- Your wedding management fee: 15 to 25% of budget

-- Corporate management fee: typically 15 to 20% of total budget (slightly lower percentage, but with significantly higher repeat business potential)
+- Corporate management fee: 15 to 20% of budget (slightly lower, but with repeat business potential)

 Landing Your First Corporate Client